SoftAyush/DailyBuzz/README.md

 2. Open the project in Xcode.

-3. Install dependencies (via CocoaPods or Swift Package Manager).
+3. Install dependencies (via Regular framework).

 4. Run the app on an iOS device or simulator.